UpCloudLtd/upcloud-packer/README.md

 The builder will automatically generate a temporary SSH key pair for the `root` user which is used for provisioning.
 This means that if you don't provision a user during the process you will not be able to gain access to your server.

-Here is a sample template (you can find this one and a few others in the `examples/` directory).
+Here is a sample template (you can find this in the `examples/` directory).
 It reads your UpCloud API credentials from the environment and creates an Ubuntu 14.04 server in the `fi-hel1` region.

 ```json
 {